White circle

 Exploration

-My team and I are exploring the benefits of how recommendations can be relayed from the technicians to the customers and what information will be most valuable for them to make decisions on how to address chiller issues.
+I am exploring the benefits of how recommendations can be relayed from the technicians to the customers and what information will be most valuable for them to make decisions on how to address chiller issues.

 For this project to be successful, we need the diagnostic findings on chillers to be actionable insights that customers will feel compelled to act on.